AdaCore/gprconfig_kb/doc/gprbuild_ug/building_with_gprbuild.rst

 * :samp:`--subdirs={subdir}`

-  This indicates that the real directories (except the source directories) are subdirectories of the directories specified in the project files.
-This applies in particular to object directories, library directories and exec directories.
-  If the directories do not exist, they are created automatically.
-  For externally built projects, the directories are never created.
-If such a subdirectory exists, it is used, otherwise the directory without --subdirs= is used in externally built projects.
+  This indicates that the object, library and executable directories specified in the project file will be suffixed with {subdir}.
+If needed, those subdirectories are created except for externally built projects: in this case if the subdirectories already exist they are used, otherwise the base directories are used.

 * :samp:`--src-subdirs={subdir}`